George Hillyard: Early years

 George Whiteside Hillyard was born in Hanwell, Middlesex on 6 February 1864, the only child of George Wright Hillyard (1817–1896) and his second wife Mary Mansfield (1827–?).
 His father had been a police officer at Welwyn, Hertfordshire by 1840 and later worked in the Nottingham County Jail before becoming superintendent at the Central London District School in West London in 1861.
 After his first wife Lucy had died in early 1862, he married Mary Mansfield in December the same year.

-In 1877, George senior sent his 13-year-old son to the Royal Navy.
-At first, he came to the Britannia Royal Naval College as a cadet.
+In 1877, at 13 years old, Hillyard was sent to the Britannia Royal Naval College as a cadet.
 In 1879, he was promoted to midshipman and was assigned to HMS Bacchante which toured the colonies of the British Empire around the world from 1880 to 1882.
 Among his fellow midshipmen were Prince Albert and Prince George (later King George V).

 Hillyard resigned from the Navy with the rank of sub-lieutenant on 2 October 1885.
 His last posting was aboard HMS Minotaur.